WGLab/NanoCaller/README.md

 NanoCaller is distributed under the [MIT License by Wang Genomics Lab](https://wglab.mit-license.org/).

 ## Latest Updates
+_**v3.0.0** (June 7 2022)_ : A major update in API with single entry point for running NanoCaller.
+Major changes in parallelization routine with GNU parallel no longer used for whole genome variant calling.

 _**v2.0.0** (Feb 2 2022)_ : A major update in API and installation instructions, with release of bioconda recipe for NanoCaller.
 Added support for indel calling in case of poor or non-existent phasing.

 _**v1.0.0** (Aug 8 2021)_ : First post-production release with citeable DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5176764.svg)](https://doi.org/10.5281/zenodo.5176764)